alexharri/website/posts/planes.md

 <p className="mathblock">$$\dfrac{0.01745}{256} \approx 0.000068 $$</p>

-Which epsilon you choose will depend on your use case.
+With this you can determine the appropriate epsilon based on how small the angle between planes needs to be for you to consider them parallel.
+That will depend on your use case.

 ### Finding the point of intersection